Follow dddavids GhostCams on...

 Clove: Add clove to curry dishes, baked dishes and hot chocolate

-for fun, love and erotic experiences.
+for fun, love and exotic experiences.
 This is also the bud of stolen

 kisses so it is good for mistresses to spike their lover's meals with it.